 “Good planning” is a general concept – there is no single approved statement of what good planning consists of.
 Planning has evolved over many years and can be considered a long term, ongoing process that includes planning itself, as well as project delivery and ongoing monitoring and evaluation.
 Planning aims to improve the effectiveness of public services in meeting people’s needs, and to support the development of local communities and to improve the quality of life for all.

-Module 1 : The Role of Council in Land Use Planning and Development
+Session 1 : The Role of Council in Land Use Planning and Development

 After completing this module, participants will be able to: